Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Finally, front-entry PFDs command the lion’s share of the recreational life vest market, and are put on like a jacket, with a single zip uniting the front panels.
 The Astral E-Ronny and EV-Eight were the best fitting in our testing, and sport chunky zips that slide easily.

-In our own testing, PFDs with curved foam panels, like the Astral YTV 2.0, hugged the body tighter than those with flat foam panels, like the Old Town Solitude II.
+In our own testing, PFDs with curved foam panels, like the Astral YTV 2.0, hugged the body more tightly than those with flat foam panels, like the Old Town Solitude II.
 This isn’t a huge issue for casual paddling, but if you’re angling to be in your vest all day, a good fit can be important.

 The Astral Layla is also noteworthy, as it won high marks from our female testers for its accommodating design.
 PFDs with high-back designs, such as the NRS Chinook or Astral EV-Eight, were also a bit more specialized, with the high seats of some kayaks in mind.